Libardo1/BioinformaticsPracticals/src/chapter1.rst

 "Open" dialog.
 You should see a list of files, now select the file that contains the lambda sequence (eg. "lambda.fasta").
-The contents of the FASTA format file containing the lambda sequence should now be displayed in WordPad.
+The contents of the FASTA format file containing the lambda sequence should now be displayed in WordPad:

 |image5|